Play, rest, & connection for collective liberation

 the great mystery

 There is no “goal” for somatic sessions,— your system is the guide.
 Often, folks want to feel more restful, playful, and connected to themselves and others, which can happen when difficulty is metabolized through relational somatic work together in sessions & with the natural world.
+We meet sensation and story with compassion & space (power-with) rather than force & control (power-over) to see what might naturally emerge from the inherent healing intelligence of your system.

 We create capacity for feeling unfamiliar or uncomfortable sensations by connecting to resource throughout the session to create a sense of “safe-enough”.
 This supports the body in processing more intense emotional charge and sensations, and supports a new experience of being in the world in your day to day life.
-We consider pervasive systems of harm as they relate to the difficulty and distress we may face in our day-to-day lives, and the impact of these systems on different bodies as they move through the world.
+We consider pervasive systems of harm as they relate to the difficulty and distress faced in our day-to-day lives, and the impact of these systems on different bodies as they move through the world.

 “The work of life”, our daily occupations, are what make up our days, routines, & so many moments of our lives.
-Working in every setting of traditional occupational therapy provides me with a unique lens on our lifespans, the importance of play & meaning across life stages, and a love for the intensity of the whole human experience.
-The majority of my occupational therapy career has been spent in the ICU and in home health settings, with varied experience in standard hospital settings, rehab facilities, pediatrics, and long term care.
-Occupational therapy focuses on accessing “occupations” (meaningful activity) more independently or more easefully.
-These can include rest, play, ADL’s (bathing, dressing, toileting, mobility), and IADL’s (pet care, meal making/planning, driving, laundry, dishes, shopping, cleaning, medication management).
+My experience in traditional occupational therapy provides me with a unique lens on our lifespans, the importance of play & meaning across life stages, and a love for the intensity of the whole human experience.
+The majority of my occupational therapy career has been spent in the ICU and in home health settings, with varied experience in standard hospital settings, rehab facilities, hand therapy, pediatrics, and long term care.

 All folks deserve dignity, choice, agency, trust, and care in their healing journey, and my work serves to bring more ease, play, rest, and connection to the relationship you have with yourself, your beloveds, and the natural world.